spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 oh, and with the hacker news posts, they're often hundreds of entries long.
 I.E. hundreds of potential jobs.

-~I use this js in the console to filter them by keyword.
-At a minimum, I'd add "remote" as criteria: [https://gist.github.com/kristopolous/19260ae54967c2219da8](https://gist.github.com/kristopolous/19260ae54967c2219da8)~
+<strike>I use this js in the console to filter them by keyword.
+At a minimum, I'd add "remote" as criteria: [https://gist.github.com/kristopolous/19260ae54967c2219da8](https://gist.github.com/kristopolous/19260ae54967c2219da8)</strike>

 This resource is 100x better than the above gist: [https://kennytilton.github.io/whoishiring/](https://kennytilton.github.io/whoishiring/)